AVAnnotate/documentation/pages/resources.md

 nav_order: 9
 ---

-These resources may be useful for creating AVAnnotate projects.
+These resources contain different steps for developing individual and collaborative AVAnnotate projects, from transcript development to steps for teaching AVAnnotate in the college classroom.